-20+ free (or very cheap) ways to bring kids joy indoors
+21 free (or very cheap) ways to sprinkle joy for kids over half term

 Thanks to Google's augmented-reality search feature, you can beam a virtual tiger, shark or pug into your home.
 Just download Google Chrome to your phone, then search for an animal.
 Click the 'view in 3D button', then 'view in your space' and you should see the creature prowling your room on your device's screen.